Tambua-WomenInTech-Blog/womenintechblog/content/blog/writing-a-blog/index.md

 |-- README.md
 ```

-Inside this folder, add your blog images inside the `images` folder.The `index.md` file where your blog content goes.Ensure to add your blog hero image inside `static/images/hero/firstname-lastname/blog-title`.
+Inside this folder, add your blog images inside the `images` folder.The `index.md` file where your blog content goes.Ensure to add your blog hero image inside `assets/images/hero/firstname-lastname/blog-title` folder.

-> Adding hero inside the static folder and not inside your blog post folder is due to how Hugo processes content data, if this is not followed, the hero image does not render on the home page.
+> Adding hero inside the assets folder and not inside your blog post folder is due to how this particular Hugo theme processes  static content data, if this is not followed, the hero image does not render on the home page.

-## Blog frontmatter
+### Blog frontmatter

 Your blog should have the following contents in its frontmatter.